Liquid–liquid extraction: Distribution ratio

-In solvent extraction, a distribution ratio is often quoted as a measure of how well-extracted a species is.
-The distribution ratio (Kd) is equal to the concentration of a solute in the organic phase divided by its concentration in the aqueous phase.
+In solvent extraction, a distribution ratio (D) is often quoted as a measure of how well-extracted a species is.
+The distribution ratio is a measure of the total concentration of a solute in the organic phase divided by its concentration in the aqueous phase.
+The partition or distribution coefficient (Kd) is the ration of solute concentration in each layer upon reaching equilibrium.
+This distinction between D and Kd is important.
+The partition coefficient is a thermodynamic equilibrium constant and has a fixed value for the solute’s partitioning between the two phases.
+The distribution ratio’s value, however, changes with solution conditions if the relative amounts of A and B change.
+If we know the solute’s equilibrium reactions within each phase and between the two phases, we can derive an algebraic relationship between Kd and D. The partition coefficient and the distribution ratio are identical if the solute has only one chemical form in each phase; however, if the solute exists in more than one chemical form in either phase, then Kd and D usually have different values.
 Depending on the system, the distribution ratio can be a function of temperature, the concentration of chemical species in the system, and a large number of other parameters.
-Note that D is related to the ΔG of the extraction process.
+Note that D is related to the Gibbs Free Energy (ΔG) of the extraction process.

-Sometimes, the distribution ratio is referred to as the partition coefficient, which is often expressed as the logarithm.
-Note that a distribution ratio for uranium and neptunium between two inorganic solids (zirconolite and perovskite) has been reported.

 In solvent extraction, two immiscible liquids are shaken together.
 The more polar solutes dissolve preferentially in the more polar solvent, and the less polar solutes in the less polar solvent.
 In this experiment, the nonpolar halogens preferentially dissolve in the non-polar mineral oil.

-Although the distribution ratio and partition coefficient are often used synonymously, they are not necessarily so.
-Solutes may exist in more than one form in any particular phase, which would mean that the partition coefficient (Kd) and distribution ratio (D) will have different values.
-This is an important distinction to make as whilst the partition coefficient has a fixed value for the partitioning of a solute between two phases, the distribution ratio changes with differing conditions in the solvent.

-After performing liquid–liquid extraction, a quantitative measure must be taken to determine the ratio of the solution's total concentration in each phase of the extraction.
-This quantitative measure is known as the distribution ratio or distribution coefficient.